anushavv3/Portfolio/README.md

 ## MY PORTFOLIO
-A Responsive Portfolio built with HTML,CSS and React.
+A Responsive Portfolio built with HTML,Tailwind CSS and React.

 ## Features
 - Mobile-friendly design